 — Los Angeles Times

-Simon Winchester is the acclaimed author of many books, including The Professor and the Madman, The Man Who Loved China, A Crack in the Edge of the World, and Krakatoa—all of which were New York Times bestsellers and appeared on numerous best and notable lists.
-In 2006 Winchester was made an officer of the Order of the British Empire by her Majesty the Queen.
-He lives in Manhattan and in western Massachusetts.
+Simon Winchester is the acclaimed author of many books, including The Professor and the Madman, The Men Who United the States, The Map That Changed the World, The Man Who Loved China, A Crack in the Edge of the World, and Krakatoa, all of which were New York Times bestsellers and appeared on numerous best books of the year lists.
+In 2006, he was made an officer of the Order of the British Empire (OBE) by Her Majesty the Queen.